 This is where you’ll meet another problem as well: the iOS App Store won’t help you filter VPNs as per their capabilities.
 Instead, what you’ll first see are dishonest VPN apps that use tricks to rank high on the App Store.
 And trust us, these won’t get you very far.

-After having tested more than 60 VPN services on iOS, TechNadu’s team is ready to present the ones that truly are the best VPNs for your iPhone (11, 11 Pro, SE, XR, X) and iPad.
+After having tested more than 60 VPN services on iOS, TechNadu’s team is ready to present the ones that truly are the best VPNs for your iPhone (12, 12 Pro, 12 Pro Max, 11, 11 Pro, 11 Pro Max, SE, XR, X) and iPad.
 And while doing that, we’re also going to teach you plenty about choosing one that’s aligned with all your needs.

-The Best iPhone and iPad VPN Apps in 2020
+These Are The Best iPhone and iPad VPN Apps You’ll Ever Need

 Supported iOS Versions: Requires iOS 10.0 or later.